RoboCoin/robocoin-connector/README.md

 As the development of the connector progresses, leading up to release, we'll make owning this code as simple as possible for operators.

+Two common, expected scenarios for running the connector are:

+1. Operators for the code and host it on their own servers.
+Then can modify it freely.
+2. We spin up a Heroku instance and hand ownership to the operator.
+In this case, we base it on the mainline code.

 ## How it works

 On a buy, the user puts fiat into the kiosk.
 Then the bank transfers BTC from the operator's account to the user's